-Here are a few of the books on finance and investing that I’ve read and recommend to others.
+Here are a few books on finance and investing that I’ve read and recommend.

 - The Intelligent Investor by Benjamin Graham

 - The Four Pillars of Investing by William Bernstein